ghas-projects/docs/code-scanning.md

 ### Database Finalization

-Finalize a database that was created with `codeql database init` and subsequently seeded with analysis data using `codeql database trace` command.
+This invokes the [`codeql database finalize`](https://docs.github.com/en/enterprise-cloud@latest/code-security/reference/code-scanning/codeql/codeql-cli-manual/database-finalize) command.
+This finalizes a database that was created with `codeql database init` and subsequently seeded with analysis data using `codeql database trace` command.
 This needs to happen before the new database can be queried.

 ```bash
 codeql database finalize \